MusicDatabase

 • tagclass (int) – If not None only tags of a specific class will be returned

-A list of tags or None if there are no tags
+A list of tags or an empty list if there are no tags

 • TypeError – If targetid is None